 - Rural areas are generally those with less than 25,000 or less per capita – this includes MOST of Arkansas and its small towns/cities.
 Contact us below to discuss your location in detail.

 - Income limits are set per County.
-For example, in Pulaski County, a household with 1-4 family members are allowed an annual income of up to $ 90,300 (through 2020) with some allowable deductions for reducing the income if needed.
+For example, in Pulaski County, a household with 1-4 family members is allowed an annual income of up to $103,500 (through 2023) with some allowable deductions for reducing the income if needed.
 The loan is a “means-tested” program, which states that you or your household can’t make too much money.
-There are allowable income adjustments for minor children (family size), child care expenses, and elderly family members.
-Most moderate to middle-income families WILL qualify.
+There are allowable income adjustments for minor children (family size), childcare expenses, and elderly family members.
+Most moderate to middle-income families WILL be eligible.
 You can easily check income limits for your family size, state, and county on the USDA Loan income eligibility website.

 - Credit does not need to be perfect – but there are minimum credit score requirements of 620 for most lenders.